- Home

 Low-E glazing is typically only used with insulated glazing units, which provide protection to the coating from the possibility of damage.
 The low-E coating is either:

-- on the cavity-face of the inside pane to keep heat in (colder climate)
+• on the cavity-face of the inside pane (surface 3 in the drawing below) to retain heat in colder climates

-- on the cavity face of the outside pane to keep heat out (warmer climate).
+• on the cavity face of the outside pane (surface 2 in the drawing below) to keep heat out in warmer climates.

 Framing materials